near/docs/docs/2.develop/3.contracts/anatomy/anatomy.md

 import MainRs from "./example/main.rs.md";
 import ModelRs from "./example/models.rs.md";

-import {CodeTabs, Assemblyscript, File} from "@site/components/codetabs"
+import {CodeTabs, Language, Github} from "@site/components/codetabs"

 When writing smart contracts you will leverage programming concepts such as types, collections, modules, interfaces, and objects among others.
 Depending on the language you choose to use, the implementation will variate a little.
 However, the main anatomy of a smart contract follows the same ideas despite how you choose to implement them.